 The Higher Education Act of 1965, as amended, requires National University to develop and enforce standards of satisfactory academic progress (SAP) prior to awarding any federal financial aid funds to students.
-Standards of satisfactory academic progress were established to encourage students to successfully completed courses for which federal financial aid is received, and to progress satisfactorily toward degree completion.
-Successful completion of a course for undergraduates is defined as receiving one of the following grades: A, A-, B+, B, B-, C+, C, C-, D+, D or S. Successful completion of a course for graduate students is defined as receiving one of the following grades: A, A-, B+, B, B- or C, S.
+Standards of satisfactory academic progress were established to encourage students to successfully complete courses for which federal financial aid is received, and to progress satisfactorily toward degree completion.

-The standards apply to state and federal financial aid programs, including Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study, Federal Perkins Loan, Federal Direct Stafford Loan, Federal Direct Parent Loan for Undergraduate Students (PLUS), Graduate PLUS Loans, and Federal TEACH Grant.
+The standards apply to state and federal financial aid programs, including Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study, Federal Perkins Loan, Federal Direct Stafford Loan, Federal Direct Parent Loan for Undergraduate Students (PLUS), Graduate PLUS Loans, Federal TEACH Grant, and California State Grant.

 These financial aid standards of academic progress are separate from, and in addition to, academic standards required by the University for continued enrollment.
 The criteria used to determine academic progress are cumulative grade point average, cumulative completion rate (or pace), and maximum time frame to complete the degree.

-At the end of payment period ending in June of each year, the Office of Student Financial Aid review students’ academic progress.
-All periods of enrollment are reviewed, including semesters during which no financial aid was received.
+At the end of quarter, the Financial Aid Office will review students’ academic progress.
+All periods of enrollment are reviewed, including quarters during which no financial aid was received.
 Those students who are not meeting the Satisfactory Academic Progress standards will be notified of their possible ineligibility to receive further financial aid.

 Qualitative Requirement – Grade Point Average (GPA)

 Students must maintain a minimum cumulative grade point average of 3.0 for a graduate student and 2.0 for an undergraduate student.